SergioOyaga/GeneticAlgorithmExamples/src/main/java/org/soyaga/examples/NQueenProblem/SimpleGAs/HashMaps/README.md

   - MapCrossover: The Crossover previously defined.
 - UnorderedSingleProbabilityMutPol: A MutationPolicy that applies mutation stored in HasSets and filters the probability of applying the mutation with a fixed probability.
-  - GeneticMapSwapMutation: A mutation that consist on swapping values between key of a HasMap.
+  - GeneticMapSwapMutation: A mutation that consist on swapping values associated with a key of different HasMap.
 - FixedElitismPolicy: An ElitismPolicy that applies each iteration a fixed number of elitist individuals.
 - FixedNewbornPolicy: A newbornPolicy that applies each iteration a fixed number o newborn individuals.
 - ChessGAInitializer: The Initializer previously defined.